Unstoppable-downloads/indexer/readme.md

 ## Data Model

 ### Metadata
-This data structure holds the information that is necessary for the indexing.
+This data structure holds the information that is necessary for indexing.

 | Property | Type | Description |